National Association for the over 40 year old racing cyclist

 Club Events:

-Open Events: As for club events except that refreshments are always provided after the event.
+Open Events: As for club events except that you will have pre-paid for the event and refreshments are often provided after the event.
 You usually get a free cup of tea in exchange for returning your race number.

 What happens at the start?